Comprehensive table of calculated Huff factors: Result and discussion

 The complete set of calculated Huff factors for all isotopes considered in this work is summarized in~\ref{sec:app_result}.
 These values provide a consistent dataset obtained within a single theoretical framework given in Sect.~\ref{sec:method}, offering a basis for both a systematic understanding of the nuclear muon capture rate and reliable use in applications.

+To assess the nuclear-structure model dependence associated with the choice of Skyrme parameterization, we performed additional calculations of the Huff factor for $ {}^{40}\mathrm{Ca} $ and $ {}^{208}\mathrm{Pb} $ using the SLy4 effective interaction~\cite{ Chabanat1998Nucl.Phys.A635_231}, in addition to the SkM* one used in the present work.
+The calculated values are $ 0.9835 $ (SkM*) and $ 0.9835 $ (SLy4) for $ {}^{40}\mathrm{Ca} $, and $ 0.8474 $ (SkM*) and $ 0.8476 $ (SLy4) for $ {}^{208}\mathrm{Pb} $.
+The differences are well within our target numerical precision of $ 0.1 \, \% $, indicating that the dependence on the choice of Skyrme parameterization is negligible.

+To further examine the uncertainty arising from the nuclear charge distribution, we performed additional calculations using charge densities derived from electron scattering data in the Fourier-Bessel analysis for $ {}^{40}\mathrm{Ca} $, $ {}^{48}\mathrm{Ca} $, $ {}^{152}\mathrm{Sm} $, and $ {}^{208}\mathrm{Pb} $, as shown in Fig.~\ref{fig:chargeden}.
+The resultant Huff factors of $ 0.9834 $, $ 0.9834 $, $ 0.8886 $, and $ 0.8472 $ for these four nuclei, respectively, agree with those from the calculated charge distributions to within $ 0.1\, \% $, indicating that our calculation scheme to obtain charge distributions is reliable at the present level of accuracy.
+This supports the use of a unified theoretical framework applicable to all nuclei, for which experimental charge densities are not universally available.

 The Huff factor exhibits a monotonic decrease as the atomic number $ Z $ increases.
 This trend is consistent with the stronger Coulomb field in heavier nuclei, which suppresses the muon decay rate.
 The treatment of the lepton wave functions in the strong Coulomb field is crucial for an accurate evaluation of the Huff factor.
 To clarify the role of Coulomb distortion on the emitted electron, in~\ref{app:distortion} we derive an analytic expression based on the plane wave approximation and compare it with the results obtained in this work.
+As shown in Appendix~\ref{app:distortion}, the plane wave approximation does not reproduce the quantitative $Z$-dependence of the Huff factor, whereas the inclusion of the Coulomb distortion of the emitted electron restores the much milder decrease obtained in the full calculation.

 In addition to this global behavior, the isotope dependence of the Huff factor is revealed for the first time in this study.
-While our results show a slight increases of the Huff factor with increasing mass number $ A $, the magnitude of this isotope dependence is found to be small.
+While our results show slight increases of the Huff factor with increasing mass number $ A $, the magnitude of this isotope dependence is found to be small.
 No isotope dependence is observed for light nuclei within the $ 0.1 \, \% $ precision targeted in the present work, and the deviations remain within approximately $ 0.1 \, \% $ even for heavy nuclei.
 Although previous calculations neglected this isotope dependence, our results indicate that the assumption of a constant Huff factor for a given element is sufficiently accurate for stable nuclei.

 Table~\ref{tab:average_huff_factors} provides the effective Huff factor for each element, evaluated for natural abundant isotopes.
 These values are calculated as the weighted average of the Huff factors for each isotope using natural abundances~\cite{natural_abundance}.
 Owing to the minimal isotope dependence, this effective value offers practical utility for the derivation of $ \Lambda_{\urm{cap}} $ from the measured $ \tau_{\urm{total}} $ in natural-target experiments.